Business Administration (BBA)

 If you apply to an undergraduate program, you may meet the language requirements if you have successfully completed – or are in the process of successfully completing – 1 of the following:

-- One full year of study in an accredited university degree program in English in a country where English is a primary language or where English is the official language of the institution, or
+- 1 full year of study in an accredited university degree program in English in a country where English is a primary language or where English is the official language of the institution, or

-- Two full years of study in English, in an accredited college diploma or applied degree program in a country where English is a primary language or where English is the official language of the institution or
+- 2 full years of study in English, in an accredited college diploma or applied degree program in a country where English is a primary language or where English is the official language of the institution or

 - successful completion of Academic Program Level 9, Destination York, or the YUBridge Program.